Steal These 9 Instagram Templates and Make Them Your Own

 A technical diagram is essentially a visual list.
 Taking a visual and adding technical labels to it allows the viewer to digest a longer list more easily, and with more context.
 This can be done with a photo or illustration.
 The list can even be one item long.
 A technical diagram can be a helpful resource or more abstract, even humorous.

 Here’s an additional Delta example to checkout that creatively utilized Instagram’s tagging feature to label each item in their diagram.
 They creating 12 Instagram accounts so they could tag and give additional information on each of their new COVID-19 safety procedures.

 Perfect to engage your audience and encourage comments “Choose A Favorite” images offer a list of items for the viewer to align with.
 They pick which item is best, their favorite, etc. A recent trend with this format is to “Choose 3”.
 And throughout the 2020 Pandemic, many brands have used nostalgic product images with this template for fans to choose their favorite from the past.

-Upgrade your Instagram feed with 100+ Canva Templates (and examples!) you can swipe and use right now, plus our brand creative cheatsheet.
-Grab your copy of The Instagram Design Blueprint here.
+Upgrade your Instagram feed with 100+ Canva Templates (and examples!) you can swipe and use right now, plus our Brand Creative Cheatsheet.
+Grab your copy of The IG Template Collection here.

 Establishing brand templates is an empowering, time-saving step.
 That’s why we’re excited to launch this new resource designed specifically for you.
 It includes: